Frequently Asked Questions

 Do I qualify for financial aid?
 How do I apply?

 Girl Scouts is open to all girls and adults, regardless of their income.
-We make funds available to support girls with their membership dues, uniforms, as well as council and GSUSA travel and programs.
+We make funds available to support girls with their membership dues and uniforms.
+We also offer financial aid for adult membership dues and background checks.
+No income verification required.

 About the Girl Scout Program